 How can you apply enough of the right kind of attention up and down the hierarchy to ensure a seamless customer experience?

-Last week I stayed at a major hotel chain in New Orleans for a few days.
-Everything seemed pretty standard for a business hotel in a touristy city.
+Pre-Covid, I stayed at a major hotel chain in New Orleans for a few days.
+The experience takes on even more meaning now, as we think about air and surfaces.
+At the time, everything seemed pretty standard for a business hotel in a touristy city.
 Almost all the staff members I interacted with were extremely pleasant, and the room looked quite fine on the surface.
 But as a trained observer, I can’t help looking at things deeply, so I noticed some unsettling details.

 The beds were nicely made, as were the little folded triangles on the ends of the toilet paper rolls.
 But on close inspection, the bulb in the makeup mirror was burned out, four of the snaps holding up the shower curtain were broken, and the bathroom vent was absolutely covered in furry grime.
 When I ordered a small supper from room service the first evening, I had to scrape a little schmutzy something out of the teacup and rinse it with hot water.